-A key consideration with respect to seismic risk is the ability of the plant to meet a design basis seismic event.
-The design basis seismic event is that event which will be used in the conservative design of the important-to-safety and safety-critical structures, systems and components of Nuclear-1.
-For a standard plant it is the seismic event against which the standard design is checked to ensure that the power station can be built on the specific site under consideration.
+A key consideration with respect to seismic risk is the ability of the nuclear power plant to meet a design basis seismic event.
+The design basis seismic event is that event which will be used in the conservative design of the important to safety and safety critical structures, systems and components of the nuclear power station.
+For a standard export plant it is the seismic event against which the standard design is checked to ensure that the power station can be built on the specific site under consideration.
 The beyond design basis seismic event is that event which is used to ensure that no 'cliff edge' effects exist in the design which could endanger the fundamental safety functions.

 Based on work completed to date none of the alternative sites are considered to have any seismic disqualifiers.
-Future information will be developed from the Senior Seismic Hazard Advisory Committee (SSHAC) process.
-This process will only be completed within the next 2 to 3 years and could result in the seismic risk rating of the respective sites either increasing or decreasing.
+Future information which will be developed from the Senior Seismic Hazard Advisory Committee (SSHAC) process, which will only be completed within the next 2 to 3 years, could result in the seismic risk rating of the respective sites either increasing or decreasing.

-The design basis for standard nuclear power stations is considered to be based on a seismic risk of 0.3 g.
-A rating beyond this value would necessitate the re-evaluation and design of a standard plant, resulting in potentially significant financial additions to the overall construction and operational cost of the plant.
+The design basis for standard nuclear power stations is considered to be based on a seismic risk of 0.3 g, a rating beyond such a parameter would necessitate the re-evaluation and design of a standard plant, resulting in potentially significant financial additions to the overall construction and operational cost of the plant.